 And the conflict between the need for agricultural land and domestic use is ongoing.

-On the Island of Siquijor there seems to be no proper indication of where the underground reservoirs are, and every white person that buys land, drills a well and starts charging the locals for water supply, for all of a sudden it is ‘his’ well and ‘his’ water.
+On the Island of Siquijor there seems to be no proper indication of where the underground reservoirs are, and every white person that buys land, drills a well, and starts charging the locals for water supply, all of a sudden it is ‘his’ well and ‘his’ water.

 I feel a bit ashamed.
 I must say.
 It is my strong belief that freshwater should be available for all people, for me also.
 But because of the system, somehow the locals feel they have priority over us white folks, for we are rich and we use their water.

 Here I fill a bucket and take a bucket shower (only 7 liters) or I soak myself, turn off the shower, soap myself and rinse myself.
 And the laundry…..I have no clue, I need to wash towels and bedsheets.
-But I have not enough water.
+But I do not have enough water.

 O dear Lord, may it rain, just one night, lots……and then the next night also, lots, so I can fill up my tanks.

 Jeanette, a Dutch female nomad, started to travel the world at the age of 17.
 Walker of beaches, shell searcher, and iPhone photographer.
 Always horizon bound preferably on a motorcycle.

 Currently, she lives in a desert village in Baja California Sur in Mexico.

 She is an emigration coach and works online.